 EFFECTS ON THE PROCESSOR STATUS REGISTER

 If the two numbers being compared are equal, the Zero flag will be set (made equal to 1); otherwise, it will be reset (made equal to zero).
-If the result of the subtraction is greater than 127, the Negative flag will be set; otherwise, a will be reset.
+If the result of the subtraction is greater than 127, the Negative flag will be set; otherwise, it will be reset.
 Finally, if the number in memory is less than or equal to the number stored in the X register, the Carry flag will be set; otherwise, it will be reset.
 Please refer to the CMP instruction for more details.

 ADDRESSING MODES